Post job

 Intensive in-home counselor job in Ewa Beach, HI

-Job Description Hale Kipa is looking for Youth Counselors to work with youth between the ages of 12 and 17, who are placed in the Hale Ho'opakele, (a type of Emergency Shelter) because they have been identified as having some kind of involvement with sex trafficking.
+Job Description Mission & About Us Rooted in aloha and kuleana, Hale Kipa is dedicated to supporting and empowering Hawai'i's youth, young adults, and families who are navigating trauma, injustice, and systemic barriers.
+Through safe and nurturing housing, culturally grounded care, and trauma-informed relationships, we encourage them to discover their passions, embrace their resilience, and thrive as compassionate, responsible leaders in their families and communities.
+Since 1970, Hale Kipa has championed Hawai'i's youth an children.
+We provide youth outreach, independent living facilities, and therapeutic foster care, a haven for runaways, and more.
+Our founders recognized a need for a nonprofit to step in to assist this deserving population and we are still doing that critical work today, on O'ahu, Kaua'i, and the Island of Hawai'i.
+Learn more about Hale Kipa's programs.
+Role Overview Hale Kipa is looking for Youth Counselors to work with youth between the ages of 12 and 17, who are placed in the Hale Ho'opakele, (a type of Emergency Shelter) because they have been identified as having some kind of involvement with sex trafficking.
 Youth can be referred by various referral sources and the length of stay in the emergency shelter is anywhere from 1 day to 30+ days, while youth await return home or another more permanent placement.
-Youth Counselors need to be able to manage crisis situations appropriately and help youth work through issues they are experiencing.
+Relief Youth Counselors need to be able to manage crisis situations appropriately and help youth work through issues they are experiencing.
 They need to provide a stable, safe, structured, and nurturing environment, that encourages youth to participate in a program structure that includes: chores, meals, bedtime, quiet time, study time, meetings, and participation in planned activities and outings.
-Youth Counselors also need to spend time discussing issues with youth to assist and support them in their emotional processing, encourage adaptive positive coping skill-building and solidify/set limits.
-In addition to working with the youth, Youth Counselors are also responsible for understanding and handling intake processes and procedures accurately, as well as submitting required documentation in a timely manner.
+Relief Youth Counselors also need to spend time discussing issues with youth to assist and support them in their emotional processing, encourage adaptive positive coping skill-building, and solidify/set limits.
+Also in the overnight position, Relief Youth Counselors are required to conduct and document 20-minute bed checks to ensure all youth are safe.
+Assisting youth with wake-up calls in the morning and helping them start their day off in a positive manner, are part of the responsibilities of this staff.
+In addition to working with the youth, Relief Youth Counselors are also responsible for understanding and handling intake processes and procedures accurately, as well as submitting required documentation in a timely manner.
 Having some computer knowledge and being able to navigate the electronic health record is essential to the role.
-Working as part of a team and possessing good communication skills, both verbal and written; and representing Hale Kipa in a professional manner when working with collaterals, parents/guardians, and youth are imperative to the Youth Counselor position.
-Shift Availability: Front Half: Sunday - 8:45am - 10:30pm; Monday - Tuesday - 2:30pm - 10:30pm; every other Wednesday - 2:30pm - 10:30pm.
+Working as part of a team and possessing good communication skills, both verbal and written; and representing Hale Kipa in a professional manner when working with collaterals, parents/guardians, and youth are imperative to the Relief Youth Counselor position.
+Schedule: Relief Youth Counselors are on call and work is not regular.
+Work is dependent on shift availability and the availability of the Relief Youth Counselor.
+Available shifts include: Front Half: Sunday - 8:45am - 10:30pm; Monday - Tuesday - 2:30pm - 10:30pm; every other Wednesday - 2:30pm - 10:30pm.
 Back Half: Thursday - Friday - 2:30pm - 10:30pm; Saturday - 8:45am - 10:30pm; every other Wednesday - 2:30pm - 10:30pm.
-Qualifications: High School diploma or GED required.
-Experience or training in working with youth who have been abused and/or neglected is highly preferred Experience working with youth who have been involved in sex trafficking is highly preferred Requirements: A valid driver's license Ability to drive the agency van during youth outings Benefits Medical/Drug/Vision/Dental Flexible Spending Account Paid Time Off (PTO) / 6 Paid Holidays 403(b) Retirement Plan Group Term Life Insurance Access to voluntary insurance plans An EEO Employer
+Qualifications High School diploma or GED required.
+At least 2 years of experience or training in working with at-risk, vulnerable youth or those who have been abused or neglected is highly preferred Requirements A valid driver's license Ability to drive the agency van for transporting youth to outings/appointments An EEO Employer

 Health Readiness Resources